cechandler/dissertation-paper/proposal/abrahamsen-proposal.md

 **include repeat signs and repeating material in new techniques**

-One piece that contains all of these "post-fermata" elements (material from an older work, references to another composer's music, complex meters, microtonality, and symmetrical ensemble layout) is Abrahamsen's *Wald* (2008-09).
-The 18-minute work was jointly commissioned by ASKO Schönberg and the Birmingham Contemporary Music Group and is scored for a large ensemble with novel doublings, among them bass flute and bass trumpet. *Wald* is a set of seven variations based on the beginning of Abrahamsen's woodwind quintet *Walden* (1978).
+One piece characteristic of Abrahamsen's second period is *Wald* (2008-09).
+The 18-minute work was jointly commissioned by ASKO Schönberg and the Birmingham Contemporary Music Group and is scored for a large ensemble with novel instrumental doublings, among them bass flute and bass trumpet. *Wald* is a set of seven variations based on the beginning of Abrahamsen's woodwind quintet *Walden* (1978).
 The thematic material appearing in both pieces is a rising perfect fourth horn call that elicits responses from other instruments.
 The horn call repeats but has a slower periodicity than the other responses leading to a gradual change in the order of call and response.
 Of its connection to this earlier work and to Robert Schumann's music, Abrahamsen has said:

 \singlespacing